British Rail Class 122: Models

 Dapol has released models of the Class 122 railcar in both O gauge and OO gauge in a variety of liveries.

 In 2012, Dapol introduced a British N gauge model of the Class 122 in both BR blue and BR blue and grey liveries.

+In 2025, Heljan announced they would release a TT scale model of the Class 122 in various liveries, due for release in 2026.